Skip to main content

 Life expectancy (LE)/ Healthy life expectancy (HLE) at birth:

-The PHM is used to calculate Life expectancy (LE) at birth, it is an estimate of the average number of years that newborn babies could expect to live, assuming that current mortality rates for the area in which they were born applied throughout their lives.
-It is calculated using the abridged life table method which is the preferred method of the ONS.
+Public Health Mortality (PHM) is used to calculate Life expectancy (LE) at birth.
+It is an estimate of the average number of years that newborn babies could expect to live, assuming that current mortality rates for the area in which they were born applied throughout their lives.
+It is calculated using the abridged life table method which is the preferred method of the Office for National Statistics (ONS).
 As all LE calculations are based on current mortality rates, average life expectancy will change over the course of a lifetime irrespective of other factors.
 These should therefore be considered as comparative population measures of mortality during a period of time rather than as predictions of actual individual life expectancy.

 Adjustments are applied to prepare the APS data for the Sullivan method which use the Census health data, these include: